Sauteed Baby Artichokes

 - 1/2 teaspoon salt

-2 Drain artichokes.
-In a large skillet, heat the artichokes and 1 cup of water to boiling.
-Cover and simmer 3-5 minutes, depending on the size of the artichokes.
+2 Steam the artichokes: Drain artichokes in a colander.
+In a large skillet, bring one cup of the water to a boil.
+Add the artichokes, cover and simmer for 3 to 5 minutes, depending on the size of the artichokes.
 Drain well.